chumvan/chumvan.github.io/content/page/cv/index.md

 ## Experience
 This is a short list of the position I have been (gratefully) working in for the last few years.
 For longer descriptions, click on any link you can find.

+### TietoEVRY
+*Cloud IaC team*
+- Provision and deploy cloud infrastructure for TietoEVRY Care's products
+- Automate IaC tasks
+- Adopt new and best practices for the current cloud architectures

 ### Ericsson Finland
 *IoT research team*